 Many people have diabetes for years before it is ever diagnosed.
 In fact, nearly 1/3 of diabetics are have the disease but have not been diagnosed by a doctor.

-Warning signs that indicate a doctor's visit is necessary include:
+Warning signs that mean a doctor's visit is necessary include:

-It is good to keep in mind that simply having one or more of these symptoms does not automatically mean that you have diabetes.
+It is good to keep in mind that simply having one or more of these symptoms does not automatically mean that you have a diabetes diagnosis.
 To check your risk, the American Diabetes Association has a Diabetes Risk Test that you can take online.

-If your physician suspects the possibility that you have diabetes, he or she may have you take some of the following tests.
+If your doctor suspects the possibility that you have diabetes, he or she may have you take some of the following tests.

-Because eating food raises your blood glucose level, you will need to fast before you take this test.
+Because eating food raises your blood sugar - also called "glucose" - level, you will need to fast before you take this test.
 Fasting means that you do not eat for a period of time, usually 12 hours before the test.
-After you have fasted for 12 hours, the amount of glucose in your blood will be measured to determine if you have diabetes.
+After you have fasted for 12 hours, the amount of glucose in your blood will be measured to decide if you have diabetes.

 The glucose level in a healthy person stays below 126 milligrams/deciliter (mg/dL).
 If your level is higher than this, your sugar level is elevated, and you will likely need to take more tests to determine if you have diabetes.
-Even values above 100 mg/dL are considered abnormal and could be a sign of a pre-diabetes state called Impaired Glucose Tolerance.
+Even values above 100 mg/dL are higher than normal and could be a sign of a pre-diabetes state called Impaired Glucose Tolerance.
 This means you are at increased risk for getting diabetes.

-The fasting blood glucose test tends to be the preferred test because it is very easy to perform.
+Doctors prefer to use the fasting blood glucose test because it is very easy to perform.